 Bank of America Advantage SafeBalance Banking.
 A checking account that’s designed to prevent overspending by rejecting your card if your balance is low.
 It costs $4.95 per month unless you’re enrolled in Preferred Rewards.

-- Bank of America Advantage Plus Banking.
-Optional overdraft protection and more ways to waive the $12 monthly fee on this checking account.
-Do so by scheduling a direct deposit of $250 or more, keeping a $1,500 minimum daily balance or enrolling in Preferred Rewards.
+Bank of America Advantage Plus Banking.
+This mid-range account gives you access to Balance Connect, BofA’s optional overdraft protection service, which costs $12 per use.
+This account also lets you avoid the $12 monthly fee by scheduling a direct deposit of $250 or more, keeping a $1,500 minimum daily balance or enrolling in Preferred Rewards.

-- Bank of America Rewards Savings The more you save, the higher your APY.
+Bank of America Advantage Savings The more you save, the higher your APY.
 Plus, you’ll qualify for BankAmeriDeals and Keep the Change.

-- Bank of America Minor Savings.
+Bank of America Minor Savings Account.
 Meant for kids, but parents have joint ownership.
 No fee until the child is 18 and requires a minimum opening deposit of $25.

 Extra benefits you can tap into as a Bank of America account holder include:

-- Credit cards.
-Choose from four different credit card options, each with their own perks and rewards.
+Credit cards.
+Choose from eight different standard credit cards and more than a dozen cobranded credit card options, each with their own perks and rewards.

 Bank of America reviews and complaints

-It has an A+ rating from the BBB and has been accredited since 1949, but customer reviews average out to one star.
+It has an A+ rating from the BBB and has been accredited since 1949, but customer reviews average out to one star as of October 2020.
 Most of the complaints are about muddled customer service experiences or unexpected fees, likewise on the CFPB complaint database.

 The FFIEC has given Bank of America‘s branch locations either an “Outstanding” or “Satisfactory” rating, and it’s financially backed by the FDIC.
 In 2019, it received awards for “Outstanding Customer Service” by J.D.
 Power, and also got ranked highest in customer satisfaction for retail banking advice by the same research company.